-With the Windows Live apps, you can choose the ones you want when you download the Windows Live Installer program.
+With the Windows Essentials apps, you can choose the ones you want when you download the Windows Essentials installer program.
 So, what are you waiting for?
 You're about to make your PC more efficient, secure and fun without spending a thing.

 1. Microsoft Office Web Apps

-This must be one of the company's biggest giveaways; you can now have access to the core features of Office Word, Excel, PowerPoint and OneNote for free through your web browser.
+This must be one of the company's biggest giveaways; you can now gain access to the core features of Office Word, Excel, PowerPoint and OneNote for free through your web browser.